Looking to start a bedtime routine with your baby? Here are the four essentials for a baby bedtime routine to optimize your baby’s sleep.

 Whether your baby is a newborn, a baby, or is already in toddlerhood, they will all have this in common: they will sleep better with a full tummy.

-The key with bedtime routine nutrition is to make sure it’s the first step in the routine.
+The key with nutrition is to make sure it’s the first step in the routine.
 Allowing some time between the bedtime feeding and falling asleep is important for different reasons, depending on the age of your little one.

 For young babies, feeding before going through the rest of the bedtime routine allows them some time to digest before laying down flat.
 This will help with issues like reflux or gas when your baby is super young.